jathin1407/jathin1407/README.md

 # Hey there 👋 I'm Jathin!

 I'm a curious-minded data analyst who loves uncovering patterns — whether it's in a billion rows of retail data, on a football field, or in my Spotify history.
 I started my career in support roles, solving incidents.
-But I kept asking “why?” — and that curiosity pulled me into the world of analytics.
+But I kept asking “why?”, and that curiosity pulled me into the world of analytics.

 Now I build dashboards, write SQL, automate workflows, and deliver insights that drive decisions.
 I enjoy working across data pipelines, from wrangling raw data to presenting clear stories using Power BI and Tableau.

-Let’s connect — whether it’s about data, football, or just your latest playlist drop!
+Let’s connect whether it’s about data, football, or just your latest playlist drop!

 ---